syLuar/Data-Science-for-Dating/README.md

-# SC1015_B125 Team 4
-SC1015 B125 Data Science Project
+# Data Science for Dating

-Authors: Luar Shui Yan, Tan Yong Jie, Leonard Ong Kai Jun

 ## Motivation